Nextalll/Nextalll/README.md

 - 👋 Hi, I’m @Nextalll
-- I'll post some code i'll do something in school or at home.
+- I'll post some code that i do something in school or at home.